-Urban Bike Project: Earn-a-Bike and Trip for Kids Program serves the community's needs, provides for transportation choice and improves quality of life by educating our youth about a safe, practical, and cost-efficient form of transportation.
+Urban Bike Project: Earn-a-Bike and Trip for Kids Program serves the community's needs, provides for transportation choice and improves quality of life by engaging our youth about a safe, practical, and cost-efficient form of transportation.
 Bicycling to work rates are low across Wilmington, especially within our disadvantaged communities.
 This project sparks the culture change necessary to view the bicycle as an appropriate, affordable, healthy and energy-efficient form of transportation.
 In addition, the project instills a positive work ethic and occupies the student's after-school and weekend hours with a positive, productive, and self-esteem building program.
-The first component of the program includes class instruction to become proficient in the use, identification, and maintenance of bicycle parts and tools and learn safe riding skills.
+The program includes class instruction allowing students to become proficient in the use, identification, and maintenance of bicycle parts and tools, and safe riding skills.
 Under supervision from Urban Bike Project staff, the youth begin construction of their bicycles from spare parts.
 Youth are tested on their understanding of safe riding habits before receiving the bicycles they have built from scratch.
-A final component of the programs includes bicycle-riding activities for the youth such as bicycling around their neighborhoods, practice using bicycle racks on buses, and bicycling along scenic greenways and park trails.
-The aim of the program is to serve 30 children over the course of three sessions, with a graduation rate of at least 85%.
-Corry Wright and the Urban Bike Project administer this project. \$3,000 is budgeted for the program.
+The program also includes bicycle-riding activities for the youth such as riding around local neighborhoods, practice using bicycle racks on buses, and bicycling along scenic greenways and park trails.
+Corry Wright (CORE Initiative) and the Laura Wilburn (Urban Bike Project) administer this project. \$3,000 is budgeted for the program.